Religion in Jordan

-King Abdullah I Mosque at night in capital Amman.
+King Abdullah I Mosque and Virgin Mary Coptic Orthodox Church in capital Amman.
 The royal family of Jordan, the Hashemites, adheres to Sunni branch of Islam.

 Sunni Islam is the dominant religion in Jordan.
 Muslims make up about 97.2% of the country's population.
 A few of them are Shiites.
 Many Shia in Jordan are refugees from Syria, Lebanon, and Iraq.

 The country also boasts one of the oldest Christian communities in the world, coexisting with the rest of the population.
 They made up about 4.2% of the population when the country had 5 million inhabitants in 2005. down from 20% in the 1930s, due to several reasons, mainly due to high rates of Muslim immigration into the country.
 More than half are Eastern Orthodox.
 The rest are Latin or Greek Rite Catholics, Syrian Orthodox, and Protestants.
 Jordanian Christians in a country of almost 10 million are thought to number 239,003 individuals including those of Palestinian origin, Syrian and Iraqi Christians in the country.

 Demographics

 In 2022 Muslims made up about 97.2% of the country's population; there were almost 750,000 refugees and other displaced persons registered in the country, mainly Sunni Muslims from Syria.

 In the same year, Christians made up 2.1% of the country's population.
-A 2015 study estimated 6,500 Christian believers, from a Muslim background, were in the country (mainly Protestant).

 In 2020, there were approximately 14,000 Druze in the country, and 1,000 people following the Baháʼí Faith; there were reported to be no Jewish citizens.

 In 2022, it was noted that the country has a small number of Buddhists, Hindus, Zoroastrians and Yazidis.